 Easy Easter Felt Egg Pouches Craft Tutorial

 Every Easter we all hear the same story.
 It starts with the family traveling to spend Easter with my father’s side of the family in Ohio.
-Being from Texas and not used to the cold, my grandparents hid Easter eggs for my sister and I all throughout the house.
+Being from Texas and not used to the cold, my grandparents hid Easter eggs for my sister and me all throughout the house.
 Oh, and they gave me a purple stuffed bunny doll holding a carrot that was bigger than me!
-They wanted so much for our first ‘Yankee Easter’ to be a smash success and it was!
+They wanted so much for our first ‘Yankee Easter’ to be a smashing success and it was!

 For weeks and weeks after they were still finding eggs my sister and I didn’t.
 It wouldn’t have been such a big deal except they were all real eggs and the smell was apparently really, really bad.
 The stuff of legends, actually!

-So now that there are little ones to hunt eggs in my family my mother buys plastic eggs like crazy, terribly afraid that a child is going to jam a time release stink bomb somewhere that cannot be found.
+So now that there are little ones to hunt eggs in my family my mother buys plastic eggs like crazy, terribly afraid that a child is going to jam a time-release stink bomb somewhere that cannot be found.
 The plastic ones are okay, but they can be really impersonal and the whole fun of Easter is that it’s an arts and crafts fest of decorating, right?
 With Easter looming right around the corner, I bought up a bunch of felt and started working on a plastic egg alternative!